soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   Usage scenarios describe how (groups of) users might use the software product.
 These usage scenarios can originate or be updated from the SoilWise use cases, user story epic or user stories/requirements.

 documentation:User story
-:   A User story is a statement, written from the point of view of the user, that describes the functionality needed by the user from the SoilWise Repository.
+:   A User story is a statement, written from the point of view of the user, that describes the functionality needed by the user from the SoilWise Catalogue.

 documentation:User story epic
 :   A User story epic is a narrative of stakeholders needs that can be narrowed down into smaller specific needs (user stories/requirements).